oneapi-src/digital-twin/README.md

 To execute the scripts provided in the reference kit, you will need to work on the Anaconda platform.
 Download and installation instructions for a Linux machine can be found [here](https://docs.anaconda.com/anaconda/install/linux/)

+> **Note**: If you beginning to explore the reference kits on client machines such as a windows laptop, go to the [Running on Windows](#running-on-windows) section to ensure you are all set and come back here

+> **Note**: The performance measurements were captured on Xeon based processors.
+The instructions will work on WSL, however some portions of the ref kits may run slower on a client machine, so utilize the flags supported to modify the epochs/batch size to run the training or inference faster.
+Additionally performance claims reported may not be seen on a windows based client machine.

 Once Anaconda is installed, clone the git repository using the following command:
 ```shell
 git clone https://www.github.com/oneapi-src/digital-twin